anil-writes/Web-Hosting-Guides/README.md

 ### Hostinger Promo Code: 50% Off VPS Hosting

 This Hostinger promo code is best for developers or sites that need more control, where Hostinger’s **VPS hosting** offers you **[up to 50% off](https://hostinger.in?REFERRALCODE=WEBPRO2025)**, depending on your selected plan and term length.
-Redeem this promo code today by clicking the “Claim Now” button below before the offer expires.
+This deal won't last forever.
+Tap below to lock in your VPS savings.

 #### VPS gives you:
 - Root access